Dr Paul Shaw

 About me

 I completed my PhD on the spectroscopy of organic semiconductors in 2009 at the University of St Andrews before moving to The University of Queensland as a postdoctoral fellow working on the development of fluorescent dendrimers for the detection of explosives.
 In November 2011 I was awarded an ARC DECRA fellowship and in 2016 an Advance Queensland Research Fellowship.
-In 2021 I was appointed as a Senior Lecturer and I lead the Nanotechnology and Materials Chemistry research theme within SCMB.
-I am also a leader of the UQ-node of the Australian Centre for Advanced Photovoltaics.
+I am director of the Centre for Organic Photonics & Electronics and lead the Advanced Functional Materials research theme within SCMB.
+I am also the leader of the UQ-node of the Australian Centre for Advanced Photovoltaics.

 Research focus and collaborations

-My research has a strong application-focus across the three following areas.
+My current research has a strong application-focus across the three following areas.

 Fluorescence-based chemical sensors